-Hold the transmitter in your other hand with the thumb on whichever stick it naturally falls onto.
-In my case, I launch with my left hand and have my right thumb on the right hand stick.
+But if doing a conventional single-handed launch, hold the transmitter in your other hand with the thumb on whichever stick it naturally falls onto.
+In my case, I launch with my left hand and so have my right thumb on the right hand stick.

 Incidentally, a transmitter neck strap is a real life-saver here!